ni/niveristand-custom-device-handbook/docs/Custom_Device_Types.md

 The RT Driver VI of an inline custom device can communicate channel data with VeriStand.
 While doing so, the VI can also launch an asynchronous loop(s) to handle nondeterministic operations.

-One example of a nondeterministic operation is writing data to a log file.
+One example of a nondeterministic operation is log file data writing.
 The RT Driver VI of the inline custom device communicates with the asynchronous loop(s) using RT FIFOs.

+**Note:** While the RT Driver VI is using RT FIFOs, data may be lost if elements are not read at a fast enough rate.

 ![](images/Inline-Async_Engine_lvlib_RT_Driver.jpg)

-**Note:** The custom device must consume data from the RT FIFOs at a fast enough rate or it will overflow.

 ### Inline Model Interface